 A Loving Biography of Babe Ruth, Baseball's Ultimate Hero

 Through the course of history, millions of people have turned their hand to athletics in its various forms.
-But never has any player, in any sport, been held in such esteem within the hearts of fans from every city and hamlet, every creed and race, as Babe Ruth.
+Never has any player in any sport been held in such esteem within the hearts of fans from every city and hamlet, every creed and race, as Babe Ruth.

 Even now, the image and essence of baseball’s reigning monarch is pervasive in our minds.
-We’re rendered giddy by clips of that thunderous swing and that inimitable, tippy-toe stride around the bases, like a corpulent ballet dancer.
+We are rendered giddy by clips of that thunderous swing and that inimitable, tippy-toe stride around the bases like a corpulent ballet dancer.
 Just looking at that famous face, so round and cheerful, pride pours forth and moods are fixed.
-This rollicking, charismatic hedonist continues to uplift people, decades after his death, because he was more than a baseball player.
+This rollicking, charismatic hedonist continues to uplift people decades after his death, because he was more than a baseball player.
 He was an inspiration.

 In many ways, Babe Ruth lived the dream.
 He stood as a monument of possibility, from rough beginnings to global renown.
 The guy ate hot dogs and steaks by the dozen, drank beer by the boatload, and was a prolific lover.
 He lived in palatial hotel suites, wore the finest silk shirts, and bet astronomical amounts on horse races.
 His shoes were custom made here in England and shipped across the ocean.
-His cigars came from Cuba, and his camel hair coats were tailored immaculately.
-The man lived like a king, because that’s exactly what he was.
+His cigars came from Cuba, and his camelhair coats were tailored immaculately.
+The man lived like a king, because that is exactly what he was.

 Quite simply, no human before or since was as good at hitting and pitching as Babe Ruth.
 In that regard, he was almost akin to a baseball alien.

-George Herman Ruth Ruth was born raised in the Baltimore neighbourhood of Pigtown, so named due to the herds of pigs that were routinely traipsed through streets from stockyard to slaughter.
+George Herman Ruth was born in the Baltimore neighbourhood of Pigtown, so named due to the herds of pigs that were routinely traipsed through streets from stockyard to slaughter.
 Little is known about his mother, apart from the fact she had eight children, six of whom died young.
-His father was a lightning-rod salesman and later a tavern owner, whose capricious line of work forced the family to move around a lot.
+His father was a lightning rod salesman and later a tavern owner whose capricious line of work forced the family to move around a lot.

-Branded ‘incorrigible,’ Ruth was eventually sent to St Mary’s Industrial School for Boys, a place of great discipline with strict wakeup calls and bedtimes.
-The institute had a very religious outlook, and was ran by Xaverians who often whipped and punished the children.
-With over eight hundred youthful inhabitants, St Mary’s operated like a barracks.
-Everything was done in a communal fashion, from sleeping and eating to washing and working.
+Branded ‘incorrigible,’ Ruth was sent to St Mary’s Industrial School for Boys, a place of great discipline with strict wakeup calls and bedtimes.
+The institute had a religious outlook and was ran by Xaverians, who often whipped and punished the children.
+With more than eight hundred youthful inhabitants, St Mary’s operated like a barracks.
+Everything was done in communal fashion, from sleeping and eating to washing and working.